Australian

 tragedy,

-wide domain of art can help significantly in restoring
+funds, the wide domain of art can help

 Remembering